-Recently, we ran into a problem where we needed the ability to exclude certain KingSumo giveaways that were running, from showing up on a primary giveaway rotator we had created.
-This sounds like a simple enough job – our initial thought, we can just exclude ‘X’ category from the slider.
-Until we found that by default KingSumo does not support categories or tags.
+Recently, we ran into a problem where we needed the ability to exclude certain KingSumo giveaways that were running from showing up on a primary giveaway rotator we had created.
+This sounded like a simple enough job – our initial thought was that we could just exclude the ‘X’ category from the slider.
+However, we found that by default, KingSumo does not support categories or tags.

-Our first task was to add see how we could add the categories field to the KingSumo system setup … it’s a custom post type.
-However, we wanted to not modify any of the actual plugin since we didn’t want to have to come back with each update and make the same change.
-The solution, hook the existing custom post type with our own.
+Our first task was to see how we could add the categories field to the KingSumo system setup, which is a custom post type.
+However, we wanted to avoid modifying the plugin itself, as we did not want to have to make the same change with every update.
+The solution was to hook the existing custom post type with our own.

-We then added the category taxonomy, but found that once a category was added there was no way to remove it (or even see it in some places).
-This was due to the post terms not being saved when they (the categories) were getting added or removed from the individual giveaway and our goal was simplicity and steps that would be easy for anyone to replicate across any site.
-We kept the hook (since we had a couple other uses for it) but removed the category taxonomy.
+We then added the category taxonomy, but found that once a category was added, there was no way to remove it (or even see it in some places).
+This was because the post terms were not saved when categories were added or removed from individual giveaways, and our goal was simplicity with steps that anyone could replicate across any site.
+We kept the hook (since we had a couple of other uses for it) but removed the category taxonomy.

-Enter the Advanced Custom Fields plugin by Elliot Condon, this plugin would allow not only us but future site developers (at any skill level) to make quick and easy changes to the custom post type, all without coding.
-Best of all saving the terms to the post where was as simple and easy as checking a single box.
+Enter the Advanced Custom Fields plugin by Elliot Condon.
+This plugin would allow not only us but future site developers (at any skill level) to make quick and easy changes to the custom post type, all without coding.
+Best of all, saving the terms to the post was as simple and easy as checking a single box.

-First we created a new Field Group within the ACF plugin options.
-Inside this newly created Field Group we started inserting options that would be used with the editor of the giveaway itself. (* Make sure to select “Load & Save Terms to Post – to save the options you select to post).
+First, we created a new Field Group within the ACF plugin options.
+Inside this newly created Field Group, we started inserting options that would be used with the editor of the giveaway itself. (* Make sure to select “Load & Save Terms to Post” to save the options you select to the post.)”

-Just below we set the rules for where these new options would show up.
-We setup the categories options (above) to show if the post type was equal to our giveaway post type.
+Just below, we set the rules for where these new options would show up.
+We set up the categories options (mentioned above) to display only if the post type was equal to our giveaway post type.

 This is how the newly created options appear within the individual giveaway.